ICOS-Carbon-Portal/pylib/docs/examples.md

 help(data.get_columns_as_arrays)
 ```

-Finally, `MetaClient`'s methods fetching detailed metadata (e.g. `get_dobj_meta`, `get_collection_meta`, `get_station_meta`) return classes who are (or whose constituents are) defined inside module `icoscp_core.metacore`.
-This module is not available in the source code on GitHub because it is autogenerated and autoimported, but can be very instructive to examine and use as a reference.
-Due to type annotations, it effectively contains metadata specification for all the entities available from the metadata repository.
-Standalone library users can find it inside their Python installation folder (can be `venv` or `.venv` if using a virtual Python environment) at location `lib/icoscp_core/metacore.py`.
-Jupyter users can inspect the classes in this module by calling `help` on it:
+Finally, `MetaClient`'s methods fetching detailed metadata (e.g.
+`get_dobj_meta`, `get_collection_meta`, `get_station_meta`) return classes who
+are (or whose constituents are) defined inside module `icoscp_core.metacore`.
+This module is not available in the source code on GitHub because it is
+autogenerated and auto-imported, but can be very instructive to examine and use
+as a reference.
+Due to type annotations, it effectively contains metadata
+specification for all the entities available from the metadata repository.
+Standalone library users can find it inside their Python installation folder
+(can be `venv` or `.venv` if using a virtual Python environment) at location
+`lib/icoscp_core/metacore.py`.
+Jupyter users can inspect the classes in this
+module by calling `help` on it:

 ```python
 from icoscp_core import metacore